kaosat-dev/Blenvy/tools/bevy_blueprints/README.md

             CascadeShadowConfig: has an array/list
             ClusterConfig: one of the enum variants is an object
 - [ ] possibly allow Color to be an enum as it should be ?
+- [ ] for sub items , the update functions "Name" should be the one of the root object

 # Additional